petechd/eq-questionnaire-schemas/style_guide.md

 ### Variants

 - When the value of a property needs to vary, a method should be defined that returns an appropriate value.
+- A method should not be used if the value is fixed i.e. doesn’t change based on a variable.

 #### Single value variants example
 - The most common approach in census schemas is to create variants based on a value of a single variable: